fletchsims/cbibs-api/README.md

 There is also easily available site to view historical data.
 The goal of this project is to also analyze this data so that sailors racing in the Annapolis area have an idea of historical trends for all times of the year.

-### TODOs
+### Immediate TODOs
-1. Fix project structure
-2. Add in schedule and test
-3. Create tests
+1. Create tests
-4. Create docker deployment
+2. Create docker deployment for API and DB
+3. Data analysis
+4. Mock up visuals for streamlit app

+### Long term TODOs
+1. Clean up/fix project structure
-5. Add in streamlit app
+2. add in streamlit app
+3. Schedule for API to process real time data